Booking a Venice Hotel 🎭

 Traffic Jam in Venice

-Our budget for a Venice hotel was anything between €50 to €75 per night for a double room (including taxes, etc).
 However, as with everything else in Venice, the price you see is generally much lower than the price you will actually pay.
-On top of the advertised hotel price, you will have to pay an additional 10% in taxes, plus a city tax of €1.75 per person per night (low season).
+On top of the advertised hotel price, you will have to pay an additional 10% in taxes, plus a city tax per person per night (low season).

 Our Choice – Ca ’Fortuny Hotel

-After much deliberation, the hotel we chose was the Ca ’Fortuny located in Rio terà della Mandola, just a few minute’s walk from the Rialto Bridge and St. Mark’s Square.
-The price here was €59 per night for a double room with breakfast.
-So for 2 nights together with the taxes included the final price was €137 – still within our budget at €68.50 per night.
+After much deliberation, the hotel we decide to book was the Ca ’Fortuny located in Rio terà della Mandola, just a few minute’s walk from the Rialto Bridge and St. Mark’s Square.

 Ca ’Fortuny Hotel Venice - Great choice when Booking a Venice Hotel

-Immediately after booking online, we received an email from the hotel giving us useful information and directions.
 We would be arriving in Venice shortly before lunchtime – our Airport Express bus was scheduled to arrive in Piazalle Roma around midday.

 From there, we planned to walk to the hotel, with the aid of our map (see Venice off-Season).
 This seemed like a nice way to introduce ourselves to the city.
 Since it was lunch-time, we had also ear-marked a few cafes and restaurants that we wanted to check out along our route (see Osteria & Trattoria).